lykorian/number-converter/README.md

 ### Workflow description

-For pushes to the `master` branch, the workflow will:
+For pushes to the `main` branch, the workflow will:

 1. Setup the build environment with respect to the selected java/graalvm version.
 2. Login to docker registry based on provided configuration.